 The 2014 farm bill rolled the Wildlife Habitat Incentives Program (WHIP) into the Environmental Quality Incentives Program (EQIP) and required at least 5 percent of the annual EQIP budget (over $1.35 billion annually) be allocated for WHIP activities.
 NACD believes these funds will continue to incentivize landowner-led wildlife habitat conservation on the ground.

-National Horse and Burro Rangeland Management Coalition – NACD is a founding member of the National Horse and Burro Rangeland Management Coalition, a diverse partnership of 18 wildlife conservation and sportsmen organizations, industry partners, and professional natural-resource scientific societies.
-We work together to identify proactive and comprehensive solutions to increase effective management of horse and burro populations and mitigate the adverse impacts these wild horses and burros have on healthy native fish, wildlife, and plants, and on the ecosystems on which they depend.
+National Horse and Burro Rangeland Management Coalition – NACD is a founding member of the National Horse and Burro Rangeland Management Coalition (NHBRMC), a diverse partnership of 18 wildlife conservation and sportsmen organizations, industry partners and professional natural-resource scientific societies.
+We work together to identify proactive and comprehensive solutions to increase effective management of horse and burro populations and mitigate the adverse impacts these wild horses and burros have on healthy native fish, wildlife and plants, and the ecosystems on which they depend.